Bylx666/lll/docs/README.md

 )
 ```
 The cover file might be found in Browser Dev Tools, and the `nid` is in the link of chosen song page, there is usually `?id=...`.
 Just copy the id here.
+#### New pictures
+If you have favorite pictures about Love Live, and you would like to share, please copy them to `imgs/bg/` folder.
+Then you have to rename it or the system cannot scan of it.
+If your picture is vertical, rename it with `p` and a number after the current biggest number.
+If your picture is not `jpg` file, please directly change the file suffix into `jpg`.
+Usually the browser will not return anything wrong.
+If your picture is horitical, rename it with `c` and the one bigger number than the most.
+#### If anything is ready, refresh your `index.html` and you can find your work.